-While this is great that so many people are learning about them, this also means there is a lot of misinformation out there as well, so we made this care sheet to clear things up!
+While it is great that so many people are learning about Axolotls, it also means there is a lot of misinformation out there as well, so we made this care sheet to clear things up!

 We recommend starting a baby in a tank no smaller than 10 Gallons, but a larger 20-gallon long (30”x12”x12”) aquarium is also a safe choice.
 As they reach their full adult size of 10+ inches, a 20 gallon long would be a minimum and a larger tank is almost always a better option.
 The water level should be full, or at least close to full.
 A glass top is recommended, as they are known to potentially jump out and a standard screen top will rust too easily.